Sweet corn (1 piece)

 How to consume Sweet corn without glucose spikes

-Include sources of healthy fats in your meal, such as avocados, nuts, or olive oil.
-Healthy fats can help moderate the rise in blood sugar levels.
+Incorporate healthy fats such as avocado, nuts, or olive oil, which can help stabilize blood sugar levels.

 Stay Hydrated